Stephan Mensah

-Stephan Mensah (born 1 June 2000) is a German footballer who plays as a left winger for Regionalliga Nordost club Chemnitzer FC.
+Stephan Mensah (born 1 June 2000) is a German footballer who plays as a left winger for Regionalliga Südwest club Kickers Offenbach.

 Career

 Born in Karlsruhe, Mensah started his career at Karlsruher SC, before signing for SpVgg Unterhaching on a three-year contract in June 2019.
 He made his debut for Unterhaching on 26 October 2019, coming on as a second-half substite for Schröter in a 0–0 draw at home to FSV Zwickau.
 On 31 January 2020, Mensah joined TSV 1860 Rosenheim on loan until the end of the season.

 Mensah returned to Rosenheim on a permanent deal in January 2022.

 On 20 July 2022, Mensah signed a two-year contract with Regionalliga Nordost club Chemnitzer FC.